openbabel/documentation/Fingerprints/spectrophore.rst

 can then further be refined during subsequent virtual screening steps using a higher resolution.
 In this setting, small local differences in the fields between pairs of molecules will be picked up much more easily.

 The absolute values of the individual |spec| data points are dependent on the used resolution.
 Low resolution values lead to small values of the calculated individual |spec| data points, while high resolutions will lead to larger data values.
 It is therefore only meaningful to compare only
 |specs| that have been generated using the same resolution settings or
 after some kind of normalization is performed.
-Computation time is not influenced by the specified resolution, hence the computation time is identical for all different resolution settings.
+Computation time is not influenced by the specified resolution and hence is identical for all different resolution settings.

 Stereospecificity
 ~~~~~~~~~~~~~~~~~